How To Fill Out Form W-4

 A Step-by-Step Guide to Form W-4

 You see it with every paycheck and it probably makes you wince—your net income is whittled away as your employer takes federal and state taxes out of your gross pay and leaves you with the rest.
-He withholds the money then sends it to the government on your behalf, and in the case of Social Security and Medicare, he matches what you pay.
+He withholds the money, then sends it to the government on your behalf In the case of Social Security and Medicare, he matches the percentage you pay in.

-So how does your employer know how much to withhold?
+So how does your employer know just how much to withhold?
 You tell him when you fill out Form W-4.

-Tax forms aren't generally considered to be good things, but Form W-4 at least gives you a little control over your tax situation and how much pay you take home.
+Tax forms aren't generally considered to be good things, but Form W-4 at least gives you control over your tax situation and how much of your pay you take home.

-Your employer should give you Form W-4 to complete when you first begin working for him, but you can download it from the IRS website if you want to make changes and he doesn't happen to have the form on hand.
+Your employer should give you a Form W-4 to complete when you first begin working for him, but you can download one from the IRS website if you want to make changes and he doesn't happen to have the form on hand.

 It's in PDF format.
-You can type your information directly into the document then print it out or print it out and fill it in by hand if you want to do things the good, old-fashioned way.
+You can type your information directly into the document then print it out, or you can print out a blank copy and fill it in by hand if you want to do things the good, old-fashioned way.
 It's recommended that you keep a copy on your computer, or at least in a paper file.

 Save a copy to your hard drive when the PDF loads on your Web browser, then open the downloaded file and type in your information that way.
 You can save the finished draft after you've filled it out.

 Look over the pages of the form to familiarize yourself with it.
-There are some brief instructions on the first page followed by the form itself.
+There are some brief instructions on the first page, followed by the form itself.
 More instructions appear on the second page, followed by a Personal Allowances worksheet and the Deductions, Adjustments and Additional Income worksheet.
-Finally, there's the Two-Earners/Multiple Jobs worksheet with two related tables.
+Finally, there's a Two-Earners/Multiple Jobs worksheet with two related tables.

 Start with the Personal Allowances worksheet and complete lines A through H. The questions relate to the current tax year, and they're pretty black and white.
 How many dependents do you have?
 Will you be filing your taxes as head of household?

-This worksheet also asks you about some tax credits that you might be eligible to take that can have a significant impact on your tax liability at the end of the year.
-Credits can also influence how much should be withheld from your paycheck.
+The Personal Allowances worksheet also asks you about any tax credits that you might be eligible to claim that can have a significant impact on your tax liability at the end of the year.
+Credits can influence how much should be withheld from your paycheck.
 The whole idea behind Form W-4 is matching your withholding to what you'll owe in taxes at the end of the tax year.